lucap9056/Peergrine/services/jwtissuer/README.md

 - The default configuration path in Zookeeper is `/jwtissuer`.

 - You can override this path by setting the `APP_CONFIG_PATH` environment variable.

-### Configuration Workflow
-1. **Zookeeper**: If `APP_ZOOKEEPER_ADDRS` is provided, the service attempts to read settings from the specified Zookeeper path.
-If the path does not exist, default settings are written to the path.
-2. **Environment Variables**: Settings can be defined through environment variables, such as `APP_CLIENTENDPOINT_ADDR`.
-3. **Command-Line Parameters**: Settings can also be passed as command-line arguments, such as `-zookeeper-addrs`.

 ----